guedera/guedera/README.md

 ## 🚀 About Me

-- 🤖 Exploring the world of AI and robotics.
+- 🤖 Exploring the world of Data Science and Machine Learning.
-- 💻 Focused on Python and Java.
 - 🎵 I enjoy making music in my free time.

 ## 💻 Technologies & Tools